edwardlavender/flapper/README.md

-A key feature of the [`flapper`](https://edwardlavender.github.io/flapper/) package is that almost all functions are designed to be implemented using standard object types (e.g., dataframes and matrices) rather than package-specific object classes.
+A key feature of the [`flapper`](https://edwardlavender.github.io/flapper/) package is that most functions are designed to be implemented using standard object types (e.g., dataframes and matrices) rather than package-specific object classes.
 For simplicity, [`flapper`](https://edwardlavender.github.io/flapper/) makes some assumptions about variable names that follow a consistent and logical structure (e.g., individual IDs are given as `individual_id` and